Universal Vessel Segmentation for Multi-Modality Retinal Images: Universal Retinal Vessel Segmentation Model

 \subsection{Image Translation Network}

-Multiple GAN-based or Diffusion model-based image translation methods are explored for our task.
-For Diffusion-based method, we experiment with StyleDiffusion \cite{Trans-StyleDiffusion} and Unpaired Neuron Schrodinger Bridge (UNSB) \cite{Trans-UNSB}.
-For GAN-based method, we experiment with CycleGAN \cite{Trans-CycleGAN}.
+Multiple GAN-based and diffusion model-based image translation methods are explored for our task.
+For the diffusion-based method, we experiment with StyleDiffusion \cite{Trans-StyleDiffusion} and Unpaired Neuron Schrödinger Bridge (UNSB) \cite{Trans-UNSB}.
+For the GAN-based method, we experiment with CycleGAN \cite{Trans-CycleGAN}.
 We will show in \cref{sssec:ab_image_translation} that CycleGAN, despite being a classic method, outperforms the other two most recent methods in most datasets.
 Therefore, we pick CycleGAN as the backbone of our image translation model.
-Consequently, the following sections will be discussing the implementation based on CycleGAN and we refer the readers to \cite{Trans-StyleDiffusion, Trans-UNSB} for details about the other two methods and to \cref{sssec:ab_image_translation} for our implementation details.
+Consequently, the following sections discuss the implementation based on CycleGAN, and we refer the readers to \cite{Trans-StyleDiffusion, Trans-UNSB} for details about the other two methods and to \cref{sssec:ab_image_translation} for our implementation details.

-To train the translation network, we treat all the non-CF images (FA, FAF, MC, IR/NIR) as image type A and the Topcon CF images as image type B. At each iteration, a pair of image A batch and image B batch is drawn from the training set.
-As illustrated by \cref{fig:CycleGAN}, generator A is trained to translate all the type A images (non-CF) to a fake type B (CF) and generator B is used to translate type B to a fake type A, which is a neutral non-CF domain.
-Both generator A and B are learned with adversarial learning \cite{Others-GAN, Others-LSGAN}, where the generator and discriminator are alternatively updated.
+To train the translation network, we treat all the non-CF images (FA, FAF, MC, IR/NIR) as image type A and the Topcon CF images as image type B. At each iteration, one batch of image type A and one batch of image type B are selected from the training set.
+As illustrated by \cref{fig:CycleGAN}, generator A is trained to translate all the type A images (non-CF) to a fake type B (CF), and generator B is used to translate type B to a fake type A, which is a neutral non-CF domain.
+Both generators A and B are learned with adversarial learning \cite{Others-GAN, Others-LSGAN}, where the generator and discriminator are alternately updated.
 At each iteration, given the image batch $I_{A}$, the generators (A+B) are first updated with the objectives (discriminators frozen):